Why an Adventure to Green Spain?

 Once inside, steel and glass towered upward at different angles in the large plaza area, yet most of the space is curved.
 The glass elevator took me to the third floor; I felt as if I was walking on scaffolding.
 I’m not one to feel the effects of being in high places, but something about the railings leaning out and the expansive views through glass tilted every which way, gave that feeling of falling.
 I returned to the first floor and entered a part of the museum that housed huge curved structures with entrances that invited visitors to wander in.
 Around and around I went–another dizzying experience.
 I turned back and was cast out on the other side, at which point I lost my orientation.

-On the second floor I found the exhibit of “art created in defiance of the political atmosphere in France around WWII.”
+On the second floor, I found the exhibit of “art created in defiance of the political atmosphere in France around WWII.”
 The display included artwork created prisoners in the Nazi concentration camps.
 Some drawings were done on the lined paper, as the artists had no choice but to use scraps of paper when they could get them.
-I was unsure how this artwork survived.
-I plan to do some research on that subject, for whomever saved these works, preserved irreplaceable art that saved these compelling stories.
+I was unsure of how this artwork survived.
+I plan to do some research on that subject, for whoever saved these works, preserved irreplaceable art that saved these compelling stories.

 I returned to the outside of the museum to take pictures of two contrasting art pieces: the huge dog, entitled “Puppy,” covered in colorful flowers and the equally as gigantic spindly spider, which reminded me of the nursery spider I found in my garden.

 The ride to the Altimedia Caves paralleled the Atlantic Ocean.
 Green hills cascaded down to the sea.
 Cattle grazed on the lower slopes.
 Forests covered some of the rocky slopes, and villages appeared in clusters in the lowlands.
-At the Altamira National Museum we viewed replicas of the ancient cave paintings dating back to 22,000.
+At the Altamira National Museum, we viewed replicas of the ancient cave paintings dating back to 22,000.
 In 2002 the original caves had to be closed to all but those conducting research.
 Visitors enter an exact replica of the cave.
 What surprised me was the number and size of animal depictions on the cave ceiling, one of the first art collections humans produced.

 Some folks on the tour were not comfortable viewing the evolution of their ancestors, as displayed in pictorial representations of early humanoid species.
 I guess we can’t like all of our relatives.
 I actually took to task one of the museum’s writings about Neanderthals, which stated something along the lines that they left no ancestors.
 I might argue with about 4% of DNA that Asians and Europeans share with Neanderthals, well, we could claim them as ancestors, even if not direct.
 Right?